Frequently Asked Questions

 Can Designated Drivers drink alcohol at the festival?

-Designated drivers will get free coffee and bottled water at the Mile Square Coffee DD station, but for safety and liability reasons, DDs caught consuming alcohol will be asked to leave the event.
+Designated drivers will get free coffee and bottled water at DD stations, but for safety and liability reasons, DDs caught consuming alcohol will be asked to leave the event.

 Will there be souvenirs?